 The Osteomyelitis Center of Central Florida focuses on the treatment and preservation of bone infections only of the lower leg, ankle, and foot.
-This center is a private clinic founder by myself, Dr. Karr.
-Initially you will be seen and evaluated in my private clinic.
-Please contact the office at 863-646-5960 for an appointment and forward your clinical information to email@example.com or by mail prior to your first visit after reviewing the " Patients - In Preparation Of Your Office Visit/Consultation" tab to the left.
+This center is a private clinic founder by myself.
+Initially consultation will be in my private clinic.
+Please contact the office at 863-646-5960 for an appointment and forward your clinical information to firstname.lastname@example.org or by mail prior to your first visit after reviewing the " Patients - In Preparation Of Your Office Visit/Consultation" tab to the left.
+Sending your the requested outlined information to prior to your visit is very important.
+Not doing so may delay your treatment.
 Please understand we are not a referral service.
-If you have a bone infection of the lower leg, ankle, or foot you need to be seen in our clinic to help you.
+If you have a bone infection other than your lower leg, ankle, or foot you willed to contact a different physician.

-Typically from that clinic evaluation, if appropriate, you will be scheduled for surgery to address your bone infection.
+Typically, after the initial clinic evaluation you will be scheduled for surgery quickly to address your bone infection.
 I can not stress enough that to provide you a smooth evaluation and transition to possible resolution it is extremely important to review and follow the instructions at the left tab entitled " Patients - In Preparation Of Your Office Visit/Consultation".

-A thorough evaluation providing a collective, advanced, and effective treatment plan for your bone infection.
-It is within this environment that the patient will experience a team approach to the treatment of their bone infection.
-You will be evaluated for other factors that negatively impact healing and will provide the support needed during the healing process to allow the patient to heal and return to family, hobbies, and work.
-Thus there may be other factors such as lower extremity circulation, tobacco use, diabetes, or compliance.
+You will be also evaluated for other factors that negatively impact healing and will provide the support needed during the healing process to allow the patient to heal and return to family, hobbies, and work.
+This includes but is not limited to lower extremity peripheral arterial disease, tobacco use, diabetes, or compliance.

 WHATS GOING ON